Developmentally Appropriate Nature Explorations

 All Watershed Warriors weeks will find us helping out with restoration projects spearheaded by the City of Mill Valley, Golden Gate Parks Conservancy, Green Gulch Farm and Marin County Parks.
 At the end of the week, brimming over with new experiences and with a newfound respect for rain and a love of fog, your child will say, “I’m a Watershed Warrior!"

 Early Birds June 11-15.
 Tennessee Valley.
 Birds are easy to spot, especially if you know their habitat, prey and song.
 This week campers will make observations about the smallest and largest birds and all of the birds in between and learn how to spy them in the tall grass, trees and sky.
 How to tell the difference between a raven and a crow, a hawk and a vulture?
 No problem for the youngest budding birdwatcher.
 We'll explore all of the trails in the area with short daily hikes and a longer hike to the lagoon and beach on Friday (no swimming).
-Our service work will be held at the Tennessee Valley Native Plant Nursery where will find out which plants are being grown to provide something that birds need.
+Our service work will be held in Tennessee Valley where will find out which plants are being grown to provide something that birds need.
 DROP OFF/PICK UP: Tennessee Valley Trailhead

 Solstice Celebration June 18-22.
 Mill Valley.
 We'll kick off this week learning by doing regarding some of the traditions from around the world celebrating the Summer Solstice and making some of our own traditions.
 We'll form our own village in the style of favorite children's book "Roxaboxen" and jam out with local children's musicians on instruments we create from recycled materials.
 We'll also learn how to cook food from the sun, make natural face paint to adorn ourselves for our festival and to harvest local plants for dyeing t-shirts.
 Wildcrafting and a group nature art installation will be part of our activities.
 Village games and stories are an important part of this week.
 Of course, we will celebrate with a service project to help our village shine and regenerate the Earth.
 DROP OFF/PICK UP: Bayfront Park, Hamilton Drive, Mill Valley